coredns/coredns.io/content/plugins/pprof.md

 weight = 20
 tags = [ "plugin", "pprof" ]
 categories = [ "plugin" ]
-date = "2017-09-15T21:22:42.285465"
+date = "2017-10-19T06:31:53.690859"
 +++

 You can visit `/debug/pprof` on your site for an index of the available endpoints.
 By default it will listen on localhost:6053.

 > This is a debugging tool.
 Certain requests (such as collecting execution traces) can be slow.
 If
-> you use pprof on a live site, consider restricting access or enabling it only temporarily.
+> you use pprof on a live server, consider restricting access or enabling it only temporarily.

 For more information, please see [Go's pprof documentation](https://golang.org/pkg/net/http/pprof/) and read